mytch444/mlm/README.md

 	names of local variables. the result can be used like an operator. define it as something if you want.
-(cond (ifnotnil returnthis) (elseifnotnil returnthis))
+(cond (ifnotnil returnthis) (elseifnotnil returnthis)) (include file)
+	parses file so adding any definitions and updating the state.

 these are also built in functions but i felt they should be seperate.